ssc-sp/datahub-docs/UserGuide/Migration/Storage.md

 This document provides instructions on how to migrate your storage from the proof-of-concept (POC) environment to the production (PROD) environment or to offboard your storage from the POC environment.

+## A. Migrate Storage from POC to PROD (Managed by the FSDH team)

+If you would like the Federal Science DataHub team to migrate your storage from the POC environment to the PROD environment, please contact the Federal Science DataHub support team by submitting a Support Request.
+Our team will assist you with migrating your storage to the PROD environment.

-## A. Migrate Storage from POC to PROD with AzCopy
+## B. Migrate Storage from POC to PROD (Manual with AzCopy)

 To migrate your storage from the POC environment to the PROD environment, you can use the AzCopy tool to copy your data from the POC storage account to the PROD storage account.